UAlbertaALTLab/crk-db/db-update.md

 2. Update LEXC sources based on updated dictionary sources
 3. Compile new FSTs in giellalt/lang-crk
 4. Aggregate and process dictionary sources into an `importjson` file for uploading to the intelligent dictionary
-5. Update the internal database for the intelligent dictionary, including whatever geenration of forms in paradigms or English translation equivalents.
+5. Update the internal database for the intelligent dictionary, including whatever genration of forms in paradigms or English translation equivalents.

 ## 1. Update dictionary sources